Kyuu-Ji/htb-write-up/enterprise/write-up-enterprise.md

 ## Pivoting to Enterprise (Port 443)

 Now we got access to the **WordPress** box _(Port 80)_ and **Joomla** box _(Port 8080)_ and the next station will be the box on port 443 that hosted the _lcars.zip_.
-This is the box that also probably has SSH open as the initial Nmap scan shows.
+This is the box that probably has SSH open as the initial Nmap scan shows.

 When looking at the mounted shares on the Joomla box with `mount`, it shows that _/var/www/html/files_ is mounted and in there is _lcars.zip_.
 The current user _www-data_ has access to write files in there and after checking the index on port 443 the files are also displayed, which means we have the ability to upload files to Enterprise.